• Skip to primary navigation

 You probably already have all the ingredients you need for these Molletes (Mexican Bean and Cheese Sandwiches).
 Try them with some freshly made Pico de Gallo -- so good! mexicanplease.com

 You've got lots of leeway on the beans so I'll list a couple good options.
-Yes, a can of refried beans will do the trick, but I think it's worth whipping up your own batch because you can get a massive upgrade in flavor for very little effort.
+Yes, a can of refried beans will do the trick, but I think it's worth whipping up your own batch because you get a massive upgrade in flavor for very little effort.

 Charro Beans!
 You won't find a heartier, more delicious batch of beans anywhere in Mexico.
 This version uses bacon and chipotles but feel free to add in some chorizo if you have it.
 So good! mexicanplease.com